MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 **page\_size**

 Specifies the number of results to load for the current result page.
-If no value is provided for this parameter, and entityview is used within an [entitylist](#entitylist) block, the list page size will be used.
-If not within an entitylist block, a default value of 10 will be used.
+If no value is provided for this parameter, and entityview is used within an [entitylist](#entitylist) block, the list page size is used.
+If not within an entitylist block, a default value of 10 is used.

 This parameter must be passed either an integer value, or a string that can be parsed as an integer.
-If a value is provided for this parameter, but the value is null or otherwise can't be parsed as an integer, the default page size will be used.
+If a value is provided for this parameter, but the value is null or otherwise can't be parsed as an integer, the default page size is used.

 ```
 {% entityview id:request.params.view, page_size:20 %}